An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram

-The closed area 1 appears as the only well defined square (slightly horizontal to compensate for the vertical prevalences of areas 3, 4, 6) while area 5 again suggests indeterminate proportions.
+The closed area 1 appears as the only finite element (a slightly horizontal square proportion to compensate for the vertical prevalences of areas 3, 4, 5, 6).

 Fig. 4: We again see here some areas tending to square proportions (Fig. 4 Diagram) while others show a prevalence of one direction over the opposite.
 Area 2 appears as a square which remains open at the bottom and to the left while area 3 opens toward the top and to the right.

-As mentioned before, areas 2 and 3 extend beyond the canvas and it is therefore the finite perimeter of the painting which makes us perceive these two areas as square; in point of fact they could extend well beyond the canvas; they are quite undefined squares:
+As mentioned in describing other works, areas 2 and 3 extend beyond the canvas and it is therefore the finite perimeter of the painting which makes us perceive these two areas as square; in point of fact they could extend well beyond the canvas; these are quite undefined squares:

 Composition A with Red and Blue, 1932, Piet Mondrian